Let’s say, as a travel videographer, you want to capture an aerial shot of a specific location.

 Since it’s rare to negotiate with only one copyright holder, it’s not a far stretch of the imagination to expect several negotiation calls like this.

-Even with meticulous planning, unexpected issues are unavoidable.
+Even with the best camera gear in tow and meticulous planning, unexpected issues are unavoidable.
 Flight delays and other last-minute changes have a way of uprooting your plans and leaving you scrambling to make a new plan.

 If you’re looking for an alternative (and consistent) way to license music as a travel videographer, the section below details how you can do just that.